crossplane/crossplane/docs/design/Resource-Abstract-Class.md

 Let's take a look at some of them, and hopefully we gain some clarity:

-1. Example: `MySQL` engine - clearly it is a defining attribute, to the point that it dictates the client implementation (wire protocol), thus we promoted `MySQLIsntance` as a defined type.
+1. Example: `MySQL` engine - clearly it is a defining attribute, to the point that it dictates the client implementation (wire protocol), thus we promoted `MySQLIsntance` as a stand-alone defined type.
-2. Example: `MySQL` engine version.
+1. Example: `MySQL` engine version.
 This is were we appears to be have difference of the opinions.
 I think there is a strong case to treat `engine-version` as a defining attribute, i.e. it is closer (if not entirely in) to Database definition, than to how the client application intended to use it.
-3. Example: `Mysql` master user name.
+1. Example: `Mysql` master user name.
 This one is not so clear cut.
 On one hand - `masterUsername` appears to be a part of the
 Database definition.
 On another hand it does have a strong usage aspect - since, after all it is used by the client application to connect to the database.